Seagate/cortx-manager/CORTXManagerQuickstartGuide.md

 Please contribute to the [CORTX Open Source project](https://github.com/Seagate/cortx/blob/main/doc/SuggestedContributions.md) and join our movement to make data storage better, efficient, and more accessible.

-Refer to our [CORTX Community Guide](https://github.com/Seagate/cortx/blob/main/doc/CORTXContributionGuide.md) to get started with your first contribution.
+Refer to our [CORTX Contribution Guide](https://github.com/Seagate/cortx/blob/main/doc/CORTXContributionGuide.md) to get started with your first contribution.

 ### Reach Out to Us